pliniker/mo-gc/doc/Project-RFC.md

 Then the heap trie is traversed and every unmarked entry is `drop()`ped and the live objects unmarked.

-As long as GC-managed pointers in GC-managed objects are never modified, the trace will not run into data races and mark and sweep can run in parallel with the application threads.

-It seems probable that a generational approach can be used: if data structures must be immutable, then there can never be references from the old generation into a newer generation.
-Therefore it may be possible to apply a simple generational algorithm to avoid tracing the entire heap on every collection.

-# Immutable Data Structures
+### Immutable Data Structures

-To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be immutable in those relationshis.
-That is, a `GcRoot<Vec<i32>>` can be mutable but a `GcRoot<Vec<GcBox<i32>>>` must be immutable once the `Vec` has been placed under the GC's management.
+To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be immutable in those relationships.
+That is, a `GcRoot<Vec<i32>>` can contain mutable data but a `GcRoot<Vec<GcBox<i32>>>` must be immutable once the `Vec` has been placed under the GC's management.

+To apply some sort of metaphor, there are atomic GC-managed objects and non-atomic GC-managed objects:

+* atom: a GC-managed object that has zero references to other GC-managed objects, in other words, it is indivisible into further GC-managed objects.
+* non-atomic: a GC-managed data structure that is composed of other GC-managed objects, in other words, the trace() function must recurse into it.

+Atomic objects may be mutable, non-atomic objects must be immutable.

+Applying a compile-time distinction between these may be possible using the type system.
+Indeed, presenting a safe API is one of the challenges in implementing this.

+### Generational Optimization

+Since non-atomic objects must be immutable, a consequence is that there can never be references from the old generation into a newer generation.
+This makes it a simple extension to apply mark and sweep on a frequent basis to newer objects while tracing the whole heap only infrequently.

+### Parallel Collection

+The tries used in the GC should be amenable to parallelizing tracing which may be particularly beneficial in conjunction with tracing the whole heap.

 # Benchmarking